 How to get a VISA for Equatorial Guinea?

-The visa for Equatorial Guinea has always been a problem.
-To end that, the latest government regulations have made it easier for tourist agencies.
-As a result, tourist agencies in Equatorial Guinea (including ours) should have no problem.
-Feel free and contact them for more information.
+The visa for Equatorial Guinea has always been a problem, but the latest government regulations have made it easier for tourist agencies.
+As a result, if you contact any tourist agency in Equatorial Guinea (including ours), you should have no problem.

-Below we offer the necessary documentation based on your country of origin:
+Below we offer the necessary documentation according to your country: